carpentries/carpentries.org-archive/_posts/2020/07/2020-07-27-announcing-glosario.md

 what learners ought to know before they start, and where they can go to find that knowledge.
-Authors can also use the library's functions to insert consistent hyperlinks for terms in their lessons in any of several (human) languages, and anyone who has installed the library can use it interactively to look things up while they're programming.
+Authors can also use the library's functions to insert consistent hyperlinks for terms in their lessons in any of several (human) languages, and anyone who has installed the library can use it interactively to look things up while they are programming.

 ## Defining Terms